Comprehensive vs. collision insurance

 While comprehensive coverage does protect you financially after a theft, it doesn’t cover the cost of anything else taken if your vehicle is broken into or stolen.
 Only the cost of the vehicle itself is covered by this part of your policy.

 Comprehensive coverage also doesn’t cover legal bills, lost income or medical bills associated with the covered damages above.
 This would have to come from your liability insurance.
-It also won’t cover mechanical breakdowns — that’s what a car warranty is for.
+It won’t cover mechanical breakdowns either — that’s what a car warranty is for.

 What does collision insurance cover?